-Watching the #ExecConnectPanel, sponsored by Qumulo, I was inspired by the practical advice on how to persevere in selling to public sector, along with the clear call to redefine the way we approach our businesses with agility and an acceptance of quick changes in context, made especially salient by the seismic disruptions of this pandemic year.
+Watching the #ExecConnectPanel, sponsored by Qumulo, we were inspired by the practical advice on how to persevere in selling to public sector, along with the clear call to redefine the way we approach our businesses with agility and an acceptance of quick changes in context, made especially salient by the seismic disruptions of this pandemic year.

 Announcing the WIC Solution Marketplace–Open for Business